PierreLapolla/python_template/README.md

 These steps are automatically handled by [pre-commit](https://pre-commit.com/) hooks defined in [.pre-commit-config.yaml](.pre-commit-config.yaml).
-Additionally, we can run them manually with the following commands:
+Additionally, you can run them manually with the following commands:

 ```bash
   uv run pytest